jtjtjr/project8/README.md

 Sprint 3:
 As of Sprint 3, we're starting to focus more and more on documentation and making sure our code is up to snuff and not a bunch of spaghetti.
 We started deleting unused code last sprint, and this sprint we even split off the frontend into multiple classes.
 We have a few features in the backlog still, like an easy/hard mode, a full tutorial, and mystery events, but most functionality is in the game now and what we're adding won't affect the core gameplay much.
 We're also probably going to be adding more events, for more gameplay flavor.
+As of the end of Sprint 3, we've also added a sage NPC, event graphics, individual crew members, improved the UI, and made our first stable release.